CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 ## The CityIO global

-To connect your world to a table you need to declare the table name inside your `global`.
+To connect your world to a table you need to declare the table name inside your `global` and set the geometry of your world based on this table.
 For example, we named our table `dungeonmaster`:
 ```
 string city_io_table<-"dungeonmaster";
+geometry shape <- envelope(setup_cityio_world());
 ```

 While you are building your model, we recommend turning off `GAMABrix` to speed up the process (the default).
 By setting `post_on<-false`, the model will only update your local grid without posting any of the indicators to cityio.
 In other words, you will only be *getting* from `cityIO` not *posting*.
 This will reduce your bandwidth usage and allow you to debug your model faster.